plone/plone.restapi-client/docs/actions/workingcopy.md

 ## Get Working Copy

+### Query function

-This function returns the working copy of a content object.
+Use the `getWorkingcopyQuery` function to get the query for fetching the working copy of a content object.

-- Function name: `getWorkingcopyQuery`
+### Hook

+Use the `useGetWorkingcopy` hook to get the working copy of a content object.

 ### Parameters